paulkarpenko/us-code-ui/uscode/title-21-food-and-drugs/chapter-009-federal-food-drug-and-cosmetic-act.md

 The Public Health Service Act, referred to in subsec. (s)(2)(A), is act July 1, 1944, ch.
 373, 58 Stat.
 682, which is classified generally to chapter 6A (§ 201 et seq.) of Title 42, The Public Health and Welfare.
 For complete classification of this Act to the Code, see Short Title note set out under [section 201 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section201&num=0&edition=prelim) and Tables.

 #### Amendments
+2025—Subsec. (a).
+Pub.
+L. 119–37 substituted “drug, device, or tobacco product” for “drug or device” wherever appearing.

 2022—Subsec. (a).
 Pub.
 L. 117–328, § 3503(a)(4)(C), substituted “under section 364a, 379aa, or 379aa–1 of this title” for “under section 379aa or 379aa–1 of this title”, “defined in section 364, 379aa, or 379aa–1 of this title” for “defined in such section 379aa or 379aa–1 of this title”, “of such section 364a, 379aa, or 379aa–1 of this title” for “of such section 379aa or 379aa–1 of this title”, and “described in such section 364a, 379aa, or 379aa–1 of this title” for “described in such section 379aa or 379aa–1 of this title”.

 Subsec. (b).
 Pub.
 L. 117–328, § 3503(a)(4)(D), substituted “requirements of section 364a, 379aa, or 379aa–1 of this title” for “requirements of sections 379aa or 379aa–1 of this title,”, “as defined in section 364, 379aa, or 379aa–1 of this title” for “defined in section 379aa or 379aa–1 of this title”, and “with section 364a, 379aa, or 379aa–1 of this title” for “with section 379aa or 379aa–1 of this title”.